Microarray analysis exercises 2

 - Get 2 lists (one for each tissue) of gene IDs that have a p-value < 0.01 and have a "P" call based on 4 chips.

-- Paste the two lists into the "lists" sheet.
+- Select, copy, and paste the probesets with p-values < 0.01 into the "lists" sheet.

 - Use the Compare two lists tool to get the non-redundant union of these lists.